-If a Data Subject feels that the information held is inaccurate, should not longer be held by the Controller or should not be held by the Controller in any event a dispute resolution process and complaint process can be accessed, using the suitable forms.
+If a Data Subject feels that the information held is inaccurate, should no longer be held by the Controller or should not be held by the Controller.
+A dispute resolution process and complaint process can be accessed, using the suitable forms.

-• Retention for a specified period
+Retention for a specified period

 School has a retention policy that explains how long we store records for.
-This is available on request/on the website
+This is available on request/on the website.
+The school also has a retention policy that specifies clearly what documents we keep, how we keep them for and the purpose we keep them.